Welding Defects Guide: Types, Causes and Prevention

 This footage captures plasma arc welding (PAW) applied in a robotic setup for an Inconel turbine fuel injector.
 The process exhibits high thermal efficiency but presents an underfill defect.
 Such defects could impact fatigue resistance and necessitate parameter optimization for improved consistency.

-Video: GMAW – Butt Weld – Carbon Steel – Underfill Defect
+Video: GMAW Defect – Butt Weld – Carbon Steel – Underfill

 This footage captures gas metal arc welding (GMAW) applied for a butt weld joint with V-groove.
 Due to inadequate and increasing groove gap, the weld pool sinks and does not fill the groove sufficiently.
 As a result, an underfill defect occurs.